sveltejs/kit/.changeset/few-scissors-agree.md

 '@sveltejs/adapter-vercel': patch
 ---

-Revert to cjs mode when building for lambda
+Revert to cjs mode when building for lambda using v1 filesystem API